Jina

 subtyping is problematic:

-i feel that this problem was the motivation behind dynamic typing (another bad design)
+i feel that this problem was the motivation behind dynamic typing (another bad idea)

 to avoid this problem, some languages (eg Rust) have two kinds of types: